 For a first-time offender, the suspension period is one year, with an additional year added on for each additional offense.
 And it only gets worse if this is not your first offense.
 If you have refused this test, our lawyers can help you decide on the best course of action for your case.

 Facing a DUI Conviction?
 Call Us Right Away!

-Fill out the form to the right, or call us at (310) 997-4688.
+Fill out our online contact form, or call us.
 We offer a free consultation with no obligation to retain.
+We will review your case, answer your questions, and advise you of your legal options.
 We have handled DUI cases for everyone from first-offenders to those with multiple convictions on their records.
 We know the law, and we are here for you.
 Call us today!

 Call or text (310) 896-2723 or complete a Free Case Evaluation form